maekitalo/tntnet-homepage/htdocs/faq.markdown

 <a name="introduction-6"></a>
 ## 1.7 - Who developed Tntnet?

-Tntnet is developed and maintained by Tommi M&auml;kitalo, the main developer and some contributors under open source development rules.
+Tntnet is developed and maintained by Tommi Mäkitalo, the main developer and some contributors under open source development rules.

 [back to top](#top)